 I believe that Food Energy and Security is the natural home for the best high quality and high impact original research on agricultural crop and forest productivity, as well as acting as a central forum for discussion of the most important advances in this field'.
-Professor Martin Parry is Head of Plant Science at Rothamsted Research.
+Professor Martin Parry is Professor in Plant Science for Food Security at Lancaster University.

 Read Martin Parry's inaugural editorial, 'Food and energy security: exploring the challenges of attaining secure and sustainable supplies of food and energy'.________________________

 Wiley Open Access has a number of social media outlets where you can get updates about Food and Energy Security.

 Food and Energy Security is published by Wiley in association with the Association of Applied Biologists (AAB).